jtrussell/jrussell.me/README.md

 # jrussell.me

-Source code for the personal website of yours truly.
+Source files for the personal website of Justin Russell.

-## Build Instructions (requires Node.js):
+## Build Instructions

+Requires Node.js and npm.
+Clone this repo and run:

 ```
 npm install -g grunt-cli